-- The pandemic is still a real threat to the health of all of us and specifically to the aged and infirm.
+- The pandemic is still a threat to the health of all of us and specifically to the aged and infirm.
 Please show grace to folks who continue to wear their masks as we have many who care for the seriously ill or those going through chemotherapy.

 - Anyone experiencing flu or cold-like symptoms should not attend worship. (we are streaming services every week and home communion is still available)

 - RSVPing your attendance is no longer necessary, but it will continue to be the way we call people back should a person who attends a service test positive and notify the church.
 RSVPing will allow us to quickly get word to those who attended the service.

-- The ushers will continue to open the doors of the church for ventilation, weather permitting, and continue wiping down the pews between the 8-9 and 9-11 worship services.
+- The ushers will continue to open the doors of the church for ventilation.

 - Please take everything you bring into the pews outside when you depart.

 Now, to address some slight changes for our growing 9 AM worship.
-These “TEMPORARY” changes are being implemented at 9 AM only and to insure health safety and maximize seating capacity.
+These “TEMPORARY” changes are being implemented at 9 AM only and for the purposes of insuring health safety and maximizing seating capacity.

 - Most importantly, please be patient.
-Ushers and staff will seat people as quickly and orderly as possible.
+Ushers and staff will suggest open pew boxes to people as quickly and orderly as possible.

-- The goal for attendance is to average at least 4 persons per box, and now we ask those who have been vaccinated to sit together or with immune family members.
-The Ushers will no longer be questioning folks as they enter at 9.
+- The goal for attendance is to average at least 4 persons per box, and we want to continue to encourage friends who have been vaccinated to sit together or with immune family members.

 - Communion will continue to proceed at the 9 AM service, starting with the back of the church.
 The Ushers will signal the congregants from back to front to allow for a smoother process.

-- Beginning this week, the offering plates will be offered by the ushers during the offertory and brought to the altar in thanksgiving.
+- Continuing this week, the offering plates will be offered by the ushers during the offertory and brought to the altar in thanksgiving.
 We will also sing the Doxology beginning this week.